MarkusMaal/BlueScreenSimulatorPlus/README.md

 * xvsbs.cs                         - Windows XP/Vista blue screen simulator

 #### Special classes
+* CLIProcessor.cs                  - A class used for handling command line arguments
 * SimulatorDatabase.cs             - A namespace with a blue screen class, which gets used by other parts of the program
 * GlobalSettings.cs				   - A class used for storing/manipulating runtime and permanent settings
 * Program.cs                       - Program initialization code
+* Verifile.cs                      - Signature verification system

 #### Miscellaneous
 * DictEdit.cs                      - [DEVTOOL] Quick and Dirty Dictionary Editor